Skip to main content

 Each feedback role has two variants:

-• secondary — saturated tone, for borders, icons, and text
+• secondary — saturated tone.
+Use for small indicators: icons, borders, status text.

 Section 4 — typography